openbabel/documentation/Installation/install.rst

 Open Babel is written in C++.
 Compiling is the process of turning this C++ into instructions that the computer's processor can understand, machine code.

-Although pre-compiled (or "binary") packages are available for several platforms, there several reasons you might want to compile Open Babel yourself:
+Although pre-compiled (or "binary") packages are available for several platforms, there are several reasons you might want to compile Open Babel yourself:

 - The current release (|release|) of Open Babel is not available for your platform.
 We recommend always using the latest release.
 - You want more control over the features available.
 For example, perhaps you want the Python bindings but these were not included in your distribution.
 - You want to use the latest development code.
 - You want to add a new feature.
-It is easy to add new formats or operations to Open Babel as it has a plugin architecture.
+It is easy to add new formats or operations to Open Babel as it has a plugin architecture (see :ref:`Add plugins`).
 - You just want to compile stuff yourself.
 We understand.

 Open Babel can be compiled on Linux, MacOSX, BSDs and other Unixes, and also on Windows (with Cygwin, MinGW or MSVC).